kanokarob/Dragonkind-Evolved/README.md

 **Cursed**
 - No particles.
 Destroying this crystal will damage the closest player quite a lot
 - Only one Cursed Crystal can be present at a time
-- Only appears at Immortal+ difficulty
+- Only appears at Cruel+ difficulty

 **Launcher**
 - Glows when charged.
 While charged, frequently shoots heat-seeking Eye of Ender projectiles at players flying within its airspace